johnnylieu/py_filtering_exercise/README.md

 x, y, theta - robot coordinates in robot frame in meter distance - how far robot is from the obstacle in mm

+Each section below starts with a YouTube link to the finished task.

+Thank you for looking!

 ## Task 1
 <https://youtu.be/riVsxv0dX3k> ✅